Lernstick/glados/howtos/manual-install.md

 * [OpenSSH](https://www.openssh.com/) client and key generator are needed to create a connection for rdiff-backup.
 * To analyze squashfs files, [Squashfs](http://squashfs.sourceforge.net/) is needed.
 * To support auto discovery of the exam server, [avahi](http://avahi.org/) is needed.
-* For the manual installation, [Composer](https://getcomposer.org/download/) is needed.
+* For the manual installation [Composer](https://getcomposer.org/download/) is needed.
 It can be removed subsequently.

 #### Debian